greybax/greybax.github.io/source/posts/2025-05-09-how-I-developed-my-first-vr-game-for-visionos-without-having-real-vision-pro-device.md

 ### GPT

-• ⁠At the first step, I describe my application and its functionality as much as possible.
+* Describe application and its functionality as much as possible.
 Feed it to Gemini in one file until it starts to hallucinate.
-• ⁠After that, I refactored my code and split it into smaller parts.
-Fed those parts to Gemini for the desired functionality.
-Briefly, that's how I did it.
+* Refactor code and split it into smaller parts.
+Feed those parts to Gemini for the desired functionality.

 ### 3D Models